Mars Science Center 2137

 Knowlton, J.L.
 2010.
 Breeding records of birds from the Tumbesian region of Ecuador.
 Ornith.
 Neotropical 21: 109-129.

 Knowlton, J., C.J.
 Donlan, G.W.
 Roemer, and B.S.
 Keitt.
 2007.
 Non-native mammal eradications and the status of insular mammals on the California Channel Islands, U.S.A., and Pacific Baja California Islands, México.
 Southwestern Naturalist 52: 528-540.

 Donlan, C. J., J. Knowlton, D.F.
 Doak.
 N. Biavaschi.
 2005.
 Nested communities, invasive species, and Holocene extinctions: Evaluating the power of a potential conservation tool.
 Oecologia 145: 475-485.

-Ana Malachi is currently working on an honor’s senior thesis entitled: “American Kestrel (Falco sparverius) Nest Box Occupancy and Success in Cranberry Bogs in Southeastern Massachusetts”
+Ana Malachi completed an honors senior thesis entitled: “American Kestrel (Falco sparverius) Nest Box Occupancy and Success in Cranberry Bogs in Southeastern Massachusetts” (2019)

 Andres Ripley completed a project entitled: “Impacts of oil palm plantations on mammal occurrence and activity patterns in Tabasco, Mexico.”
 (2018)